-F Y 2023 ( Ongoing
+FY 2023 ( Ongoing

 Revenue \$ 246,183 \$ 253,570

 Total Revenue \$ 246,183 \$ 253,570

 Personnel \$ 246,183 \$ 253,570 FTE Change(s): Yes (5.0 FTE)

-M&O / Othe er - -
+M&O/Other - -

 Total Cost \$ 246,183 \$ 253,570

 Net Expense \$ - \$ -

 With substantial growth of Zoo Boise attendance, enhanced exhibits, and amenities, BPR has identified additional staffing is required to successfully operate this popular city attraction.
 Further, this adjustment is needed to maintain accreditation with the Association of Zoos and Aquariums (AZA).
-As a result, the addition of 5.0 additional positions is recommended (1.0 Custodian, 1.0 Animal Care Assistant, 2.0 Zookeepers, and 1.0 Gate Attendant).
+This item will add 5.0 positions to BPR (1.0 Custodian, 1.0 Animal Care Assistant, 2.0 Zookeepers, and 1.0 Gate Attendant).

 - Maintaining AZA accreditation is critical as it confirms that Zoo Boise is meeting the high standards required for the animals' welfare, care, and management, including living environments, social groupings, health, and nutrition.
 Benefits of AZA accreditation include: opportunities for collaboration and consultation with AZA colleagues; eligibility for funding and grants; and participation in animal exchange (i.e., access to specimens from other AZA-accredited zoos and aquariums for loan and/or breeding).
-The addition of the 2.0 Zookeepers and 1.0 Animal Care Program Assistant would support the zoo in meeting AZA standards.
-The cost of these positions would be offset by increased revenues.
-Fee adjustments to the zoo are outlined in the Proposed Fee Changes section of this report. - Due to the increase in Zoo Boise attendance, the additional of 1.0 Custodian is recommended.
-BPR currently has funding for a temporary position that can be used toward the costs of a permanent Zoo Custodian, with the difference being supported by additional revenue. - The concessions vendor has historically provided gate attendance support at the zoo.
-Effective FY 2023, BPR will need to provide its own gate support and 1.0 Zoo Gate Attendant position will be needed for the gate attendance support.
-Funding previously allocated towards temporary wages would be used to cover a portion of the position, with the difference being supported by additional revenues.
+The addition of the 2.0 Zookeepers and 1.0 Animal Care Program Assistant will support the zoo in meeting AZA standards.
+The cost of these positions will be offset by increased revenues.
+Fee adjustments to the zoo are outlined in the Adopted Fee Changes section of this report. - Due to the increase in Zoo Boise attendance, 1.0 Custodian will be added to BPR's budget.
+The department currently has funding for a temporary position that will be used toward the costs of a permanent Zoo Custodian, with the difference being supported by additional revenue. - The concessions vendor has historically provided gate attendance support at the zoo.
+Effective FY 2023, BPR will need to provide its own gate support and 1.0 Zoo Gate Attendant position will be needed.
+Funding previously allocated towards temporary wages will be used to cover a portion of the position, with the difference being supported by additional revenues.